 In 1924 the engine got an overhead cam and the car became the Alvis 12/50.
 The car’s first race was at the JCC Brooklands 200 mile race where it finished first.
 The production 12/50 was a successful sports car with a range of factory bodies that had different seating options and open or closed roofs.
 Alvis did not make their own coachwork.
 Like many upscale auto companies at that time, it outsourced coachwork to the many British coachbuilders nearby.

-In 1928 Alvis introduced the front-wheel-drive Alvis 12/75, an advanced car that had inboard front brakes and a Roots blower that gave the car enough power for 85mph (137 km/h).
+In 1928 Alvis introduced the front-wheel-drive Alvis 12/75, an advanced car that had inboard front brakes and a Roots blower that gave the car enough power for 137 km/h.
 The first fully synchronised gearbox came from the company a few years later in 1933.

 As World War II began, Alvis began building aircraft engines and military equipment like tanks.
-A few years ago, Jalopnik readers determined $US80,000 ($115,117) was a nice price for one of the company’s Scorpion tanks.
+A few years ago, Jalopnik readers determined $US80,000 (around $115,117 if we were converting today) was a nice price for one of the company’s Scorpion tanks.
 After the war, Alvis built cars until 1965 when the company became a subsidiary of Rover.

 I found one of their later cars at a Petersen Automotive Museum cruise-in a few weeks ago.
 A 1952 Alvis TB 21.
 The TB 21 is rare, there were only 31 made, but this one is unique.
 Thirty of the TB 21s were built as right-hand drive two-seaters.
 One prototype was made in left-hand drive with four seats for the American market, but they decided not to produce it.
 This is that car.